Recursive Modified Pattern Search on High-dimensional Simplex : A Blackbox Optimization Technique: Introduction

-There exist many algorithms for optimizing linear functions on constrained linear space as well as on simplex.
-For non-linear objective functions, convex optimization algorithms can be used when the objective function is also convex. `Interior-point (IP)' algorithm (see \cite{Potra2000}, \cite{Karmakar1984}, \cite{Boyd2006}, \cite{Wright2005}) and `Sequential Quadratic Programming (SQP)' algorithm (see \cite{Nocedal2006}, \cite{Wright2005}, \cite{Boggs1996}) are widely used for non-linear convex optimization problems.
-The simplex parameter space being convex, IP and SQP algorithms can be used for convex optimization for optimization of objective functions where parameters are in simplex.
-Although, the main problem with these convex optimization algorithms is that it gets struck at any local minima in case the objective function is non-convex with multiple minimas.
-One possible solution to avoid this problem is starting the iterations from several starting points.
-Although, for low dimensional non-convex optimization problems, the strategy of starting from multiple initial points might be affordable.
-But with increasing dimension of the parameter space, this strategy proves to be computationally very expensive since with increasing dimension, the requirement of number of starting points increase exponentially.
-So, it is of interest to find an efficient algorithm for non-convex optimization on simplex constrained space. \\
+In literature, a variety of methods can be found for optimizing linear and non-linear objective functions on constrained linear space, therefore they can be used for optimizing objective functions on unit-simplex constrained parameter space as well.
+In practice, convex optimization algorithms (e.g., `Interior-point (IP)' algorithm, see \cite{Potra2000}, \cite{Karmakar1984}, \cite{Boyd2006}, \cite{Wright2005}; `Sequential Quadratic Programming (SQP)', algorithm see \cite{Wright2005}, \cite{Nocedal2006}, \cite{Boggs1996}) are widely used to minimize non-linear objective functions on constrained and unconstrained parameter spaces.
+However, in case the objective function is non-convex with multiple minimas, the convex optimization algorithms might get stuck at a local minimum and return it as the solution without committing any further attempt to find a better minimum than the obtained one.
+To improve the likelihood of obtaining better solution using convex optimization methods, one possible strategy is to start any convex optimization from several starting points and to choose the best solution out of them.
+For low dimensional non-convex optimization problems, this strategy of starting from multiple initial points might be computationally affordable.
+However, as the dimension of the parameter space increases, this strategy proves to be computationally very expensive.

-In last few decades, many non-convex global optimization strategies have been proposed on constrained spaces.
-The `Genetic algorithm (GA)' (see \cite{Fraser1957}, \cite{Bethke1980}, \cite{Goldberg1989}) and `Simulated annealing (SA)' (see \cite{Kirkpatrick1983}, \cite{Granville1994}) remained quite popular among them.
-GA works fine for lower dimensional problems.
-But GA does not scale well with complexity because in higher dimensional optimization problems there is often an exponential increase in search space size (see \cite{Geris2012}, page 21).
-Besides, one major problem with these two methods is they might be much expensive in case we use these methods for simple convex functions. \\